Strong cohomological rigidity of toric varieties

-Motivated by the above, in this paper, we study the strong cohomological rigidity problem for non-singular complete toric varieties with $\betti_2=2$.
-The algebraic and smooth classifications of non-singular complete toric varieties with $\betti_2=2$ are well-studied in \cite{K} and \cite{ch-ma-su10b}.
-In order to do, we show that any cohomology ring automorphism of them is realizable by a diffeomorphism.
-Combining it with the fact that non-singular complete toric varieties with $\betti_2 =2$ are smoothly classified by their cohomology rings \cite{ch-ma-su10b}, we have the following theorem.
+The aim of the work presented in this paper is to study the strong cohomological rigidity problem for non-singular complete toric varieties with $\betti_2=2$.
+We show that the problem can be solved by demonstrating that every cohomology ring automorphism of these toric varieties is realizable by a diffeomorphism.
+Combining our result with the fact that non-singular complete toric varieties with $\betti_2 =2$ are smoothly classified by their cohomology rings \cite{ch-ma-su10b}, we have the following theorem.

-\begin{theorem} Any cohomology ring isomorphism between non-singular complete toric varieties with second Betti number $2$ is realizable by a diffeomorphism. \end{theorem}
+\begin{theorem} Every cohomology ring isomorphism between non-singular complete toric varieties with second Betti number $2$ is realizable by a diffeomorphism. \end{theorem}

-The notion of a quasitoric manifold was introduced in \cite{DJ} as a topological analogue of a non-singular projective toric variety\footnote{The authors would like to indicate that the notion of quasitoric manifolds originally appeared under the name ``toric manifolds'' in \cite{DJ}.
-Later, it was renamed in \cite{BP} in order to avoid confusion with smooth compact toric varieties.
-As far as the authors know, there has been a dispute about the terminology.
-The authors have no preference; however, in this paper, they follow the terminology used in their previous papers.}.
+The notion of a quasitoric manifold was introduced in \cite{DJ} as a topological analogue of a non-singular projective toric variety.
 A \emph{quasitoric manifold} $M$ is a $2\ell$-dimensional compact smooth manifold with a locally standard $T^\ell$-action whose orbit space can be identified with a simple polytope $P$.
 Every complex $\ell$-dimensional non-singular projective toric variety with a restricted action of $(\C^\ast)^\ell$ to $T^\ell$ is a quasitoric manifold of dimension $2\ell$.
-One remarks that any non-singular complete toric varieties with $\betti_2=2$ is projective, and hence, it is a quasitoric manifold.
+It is noteworthy to remark that every non-singular complete toric variety with $\betti_2=2$ is projective, and hence, it is a quasitoric manifold.
 However, not all quasitoric manifolds can be toric varieties.
-For example, an equivariant connected sum $\CP^2\#\CP^2$ of two $\CP^2$'s with an appropriate $T^2$-action is a quasitoric manifold with an orbit space a square $\Delta^1 \times \Delta^1$, although it is not a toric variety since it does not admit an almost complex structure.
-Hence, the class of quasitoric manifolds is larger than that of non-singular projective toric varieties\footnote{In general, a non-singular non-projective complete toric variety may fail to be a quasitoric manifold.
-However, no such example has been known.}.
+For example, an equivariant connected sum $\CP^2\#\CP^2$ of two $\CP^2$'s with an appropriate $T^2$-action is a quasitoric manifold with an orbit space a square $\Delta^1 \times \Delta^1$, although it is not a toric variety because it does not admit an almost complex structure.
+Hence, the class of quasitoric manifolds is larger than that of non-singular projective toric varieties\footnote{In theory, a non-singular non-projective complete toric variety may fail to be a quasitoric manifold.}.